School is ending and camp is right around the corner. Do you know where your packing list is?

 In addition to being a camp director, I’m also a camp parent, so I am well aware of that “where did I put that camp handbook?” feeling.

-My son departs in nine days for a one-week tennis camp, therefore I am now in all-out alert mode to get him ready.
-I may have waited a tad too long on a few items, so I thought I’d share some advice before I get in gear and get him packed!
+With two of my own kids attending camp this summer, I am – like you – in all-out alert mode to get them ready.
+I may have waited a tad too long on a few items, so I thought I’d share some advice before I get in gear and help them get packed!
 This may be one of my “do as I blog, not as I do” posts, but it’s gotten me motivated to get going.

 Here are some tips to keep chaos at a minimum during camp preparations for your child:

 I really like these labels, because you DON’T EVEN HAVE TO IRON THEM!
 Seriously, when I was getting my older kids ready for camp 15 years ago, we didn’t have such conveniences.
 Now, it’s super easy to have my kids label all those socks and undies on their own.